eswann/ClearScript.Manager/README.md

 	- Allow easy management of the memory usage of each instance of the V8 Runtime and sets the limits to a much lower threshold than the default V8 settings.

 ## Configuration Parameters
+These settings can be set manually or added to the AppSettings of your application config file.

     //V8 Max Executable Size in bytes:
     int MaxExecutableBytes { get; }